MonstreX/voyager-extension/readme.md

 - New field: VE Media Files (including images), supports Sorting and unlimited attached custom fields with different types.
 - New field: VE Select Dropdown Tree.
 Dropdown selection for Tree type structures (with parent_id).
 - New field: VE Fields Group.
 JSON kind group of fields inside the one model field.
+- New field: VE JSON Multi Fields.
+JSON kind group of multi-fields (multi-rows) stored in the model field.
 - New field: VE Page Layout.
 Allows to organize layout of widgets and content on a Page.
 Depends on Voyager Site package.
 - New extended Browse Bread appearance and options.
 - Custom Browse columns order.